mvolkmann/blog/src/zig.md

 because it allows the function be to used with multiple allocators.
 For example, such functions can be called with `std.testing.allocator` in tests and a more efficient allocator when running outside of tests.

+Generic data structures such as `ArrayList` hold a reference to an allocator.
+Functions that take an argument that is such a data structure can forego requiring another argument to specify an allocator if it is acceptable to use the allocator associated with the data structure.

 The Zig standard library provides the following allocators: